EchoTech-SekhGiasuddin/CrossWordGame/README.md

-# Calculaor
+# Cross Word Game
 <br>
 Author : Sekh Giasuddin
 <br>
-This is a python script that can work like a calculator
+This is a python script its like a cross word game